The power in those who serve: How tennis has changed veterans' lives

 Steve Kappes, the longtime USTA volunteer and Navy veteran who co-founded the San Diego Wounded Warrior Tennis Program in 2009 with pro Geoff Griffin and still leads it, has seen firsthand how the power of tennis has positively affected the generations of veterans who’ve come to his courts.
 Unlike myself, he had no difficulty finding a word to precisely sum up tennis’ unique power.

 “The first word that comes to mind is hope,” says Kappes.
 “I think when a lot of veterans show up at our program, they're looking for something that's going to give them hope, especially if they've been struggling.
-And I’ve seen people go from not having much hope to having some hope.
+And I’ve seen people go from not having much hope to having a lot of hope.
 I’ve seen camaraderie that turns into family that connects them to the greater community.
 And tennis is the catalyst for that.
 That’s power.”

 It is indeed.